maxzheng/great-life-guide/README.md

 Be a [transcendent leader](https://www.linkedin.com/pulse/become-transcendent-leader-reid-hoffman) that follows the mission, not other people, and inspires others to do the same.
 Lead with meaning, not money.

 There are a couple of traits that makes a great leader, such as openness, compassion, passion, and wisdom.
 To be a great leader, you have to be *highly focused* and *build trust* amongst everyone to *execute well* to achieve a *common and great vision*.
 The greatness of all leaders is measured by their ability to *influence* and *inspire* others to make an *impact*.
-The best ways to inspire and influence others is having a great vision, walk the talk, and using direct `motivation`_.
+The best ways to inspire and influence others is having a great vision, walk the talk, and using [direct motivations](#motivation).

 Learning
 --------